 To receive credit for education contact hours outside of the state of California, please check with your state board of registered nursing for reciprocity.

 Annenberg Center for Health Sciences at Eisenhower is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).
 Registered dietitians (RDs) and dietetic technicians, registered (DTRs) will receive 1.50 hours continuing professional education unit (CPEU) for completion of this program/material.

 Provider Number AC857; Activity Number 14848This activity is supported by an educational grant from Mead Johnson Nutrition.

 Questions should be addressed to the Annenberg Center for Health Sciences at: firstname.lastname@example.org

 * NOTE: This is a supplier and industry resource-sponsored webinar.
 HealthTrust has not approved and/or endorsed the content.
 This program may contain the mention of products, services, drugs or brands presented in a case study or comparative format.
 Such examples are intended for educational and informational purposes and should not be perceived as a HealthTrust endorsement of any particular supplier, product, service, drug, brand or approach.

-An event every month that begins at 12:00 am on day Third of the month, repeating until July 15, 2021
+An event every month that begins at 12:00 am on day First of the month, repeating until June 28, 2021